iterative/dvc.org/content/docs/command-reference/add.md

 As a rarely needed alternative, the `--recursive` option causes every file in the hierarchy to be added individually.
-A corresponding `.dvc` file will be generated for each file in he same location.
+A corresponding `.dvc` file will be generated for each file in the same location.
 This may be helpful to save time adding several data files grouped in a structural directory, but it's undesirable for data directories with a large number of files.